 You will also qualify for additional discounts on other items & services in the Practice.

 Our Plan includes annual vaccinations including an annual intranasal kennel cough vaccination, a year’s supply of flea and worming products (monthly Advocate spot-on, six monthly Droncit tablet), a six monthly vet health check and a 10 % discount on all other practice services , including neutering.
-Patients over 8 years of age can also receive one annual free of charge senior blood screen.
 We currently subscribe to the Dog’s Trust Scheme by which we can implant a free identichip into any dog that does not have one.

 Our Plan includes annual vaccinations (including Feline Leukaemia Virus vaccination when appropriate), a year’s supply of flea and worming products (monthly Advocate spot-on , three monthly Milbemax tablet), a six monthly vet health check and a 10% discount on all other practice services , including neutering.
 We can also implant an identichip into any patient on the cat plan that requires one at no extra cost.